noahbaldonado/lip-reading/README.md

-# Spiking Neural Netowrk and Convolutional Neural Network-based Lip Reading
+# Spiking Neural Network and Convolutional Neural Network-based Lip Reading

 ## Descsription
 This uses Spiking Neural Networks [(SNNs)](https://en.wikipedia.org/wiki/Spiking_neural_network) combined with CNNs to attempt lip-reading on a [dataset of videos of speakers' faces while they talk, taken with an event-based camera](https://sites.google.com/view/event-based-lipreading).
 Then, I created a tutorial in a Python notebook on what I did, so anyone can learn about how to use [SNNTorch](https://snntorch.readthedocs.io/en/latest/) and PyTorch for their own research.